Skip to content

 1. Create a wallet (for instance with Metamask) and connect it to the web interface by clicking on the button “Connect wallet” on the webpage.
 This wallet must be provided with xDAI in order to pay the Mechs for the requests.

 2. Go to the webpage here.
-In the url, replace the address with the one of the Mech you intend to send a request to.
+Click on the address of the Mech you want to send a request to.

 5. Enter a prompt and select the tool, then click on "Request".